 The next day I had to think of a situations/themes in which all of these interactions will be used in.
 This is probably the most difficult part but when it hits, it’s a home run.
 I had been playing Metal Gear Solid 4 and I really liked the idea of a stealth game featuring only an RC Vehicle, because I love these kinds of vehicles, I have one and I always read a car insurance comparison to make sure I get the best insurance.
 I also figured that the Vita could be an awesome controller for an RC Vehicle.
 I quickly sketched some situations the new controls of the Vita be used in.
 Here is another sketch showing the front camera in action.
 The lower sketch is actually an enemy trying to pick the RC Vehicle where the player can use the back touch pad to flip the vehicle out of danger.

 The PS Asia Challenge had a very good skeleton document structure for me to package my thoughts.
 I recommend you have a look at it as well here.
 On Day 3 I figured out certain keywords that would explain the game/gameplay clearly.
 My design would be based around these keywords.
 They were – Military RC, Nudge, Gyro-Controls (Tiny Movements and Adjustments), Gadgets, Exploring + Killing (more like disabling/destroying actually), Scale.
-I also quickly jotted down a list of gadgets/verbs in I would want in the game.
+I also quickly jotted down a list of gadgets/verbs in I would want in the game with Arma 3 Millitary Simulation.
 They were Invisibility, Shorten-Lengthen, Rope, Snipe, Latch, Climb, Mines.

 Day 4 – To figure out what the challenges would be in the game I asked myself few of these questions.